50 Best Nursing Careers Based by Salary

 30. Obstetrics Nurse

-What to expect: Some websites provide job descriptions for head nurses in only a word or two.
+What to expect from these nursing jobs: Some websites provide job descriptions for head nurses in only a word or two.
 However, this job is more complex.
 The essential routine responsibilities of documentation, inventory, reporting, staffing, controlled substance inventory, and provision for staff maintenance are, of course, very similar.
 However, ahead nurse on an obstetrical unit can expect to be ready to respond to a wide range of emotions from both clients and staff and will need to provide creative care and understanding for the unexpected.
 Furthermore, the degree of preparation for caring for a newborn will vary greatly, so staff must also be gifted and sensitive educators.
 Additionally, awareness and understanding of roles and expectations are crucial.
 Finally, team leadership and team building are vital parts of this role.

 Median salary: $91,700